wolfeidau/wolfeidau_site/README.md

 Licence
 =======

-The following directories and thier contents is copyright Mark Wolfe:
+The following directories and their contents is copyright Mark Wolfe:

 * \_posts
 * images